sol-eng/tensorflow-production/README.md

-# tensorflow-production-2019-06
+# TensorFlow-Production-EARL-2018
-Using RStudio Connect to deploy TensorFlow models and plumber APIs
+Taking TensorFlow into Production